L'Age d'Or: Synopsis

 The first scene of the film is a documentary about scorpions.
 After that, the film is a series of vignettes, wherein a couple's attempts at consummating their romantic relationship are continually thwarted by the bourgeois values and sexual mores of family, church, and society.

-The couple are first seen creating a disturbance by making love in the mud during a religious ceremony.
+The couple are first seen creating a disturbance by having sex in the mud during a religious ceremony.
 The man is apprehended and led away by two men who struggle to control their captive's sudden impulses.
 He momentarily breaks free long enough to kick a small dog.
 Later he struggles free to aggressively crush a beetle with his shoe.
 As he is escorted through city streets, he sees an advertisement that inspires him to fantasize a woman's hand rubbing herself, and becomes transfixed by another advertisement showing a woman's legs in silk stockings.
 He eventually escapes his handlers, inexplicably assaults a blind man standing at a curb, and gets into a taxi.

 Meanwhile, the woman is at home, where she tells her mother she hurt her finger, which is wrapped in a bandage that disappears and reappears from scene to scene.
 The woman and her parents attend a party where the guests seem oblivious to alarming or incongruous events in their midst: a maid screams and falls to the floor after emerging from a doorway where flames are visible; a horse-drawn cart filled with rowdy men drinking from large bottles passes through the elegant company in the ballroom; the father converses with guests while ignoring several flies on his face; a small boy is shot and killed for a minor prank.